Warning: Constant TEMPLATEPATH already defined in /home/u667926427/domains/techcodeninja.com/public_html/wp-includes/default-constants.php on line 416

 The block throwing exception

-Fig:- the block throwing exception
+Fig:- The block throwing exception

 The general syntax is